atomaszewicz/Simpsons/RStudio/Analysis.md

 std_dev
 [1] 0.7509323
 ```
+Now you can calculate the z-score for various points.

 <sup> [2] </sup>: Reiss, Mike (2002).
 The Simpsons season 2 DVD commentary for the episode "Treehouse of Horror" (DVD).
 20th Century Fox.